algorithmiaio/dev-center/_pages/clients/go.md

 ### Downloading Data from a Data Collection

-Next check if the file that you just uploaded to data collections exists and then download the contents of that file as a string:
+Next check if the file that you just uploaded to data collections exists, and try downloading it to a (new) local file:

+{% highlight go %}
+if file_err != nil {
+	fmt.Println(file_err)
+} else if file_exists == true {
+	// Download contents of file as a string tempFile, _ := foo.File("binary_file").File()
+	defer tempFile.Close()
+	fmt.Println("File has been downloaded.")
+} else {
+	fmt.Println("File doesn't exist in your data collection.")
+}
+{% endhighlight %}

+This copies the file from your data collection and saves it as a file on your local machine, storing the filename in the variable `localfile`.

+Alternately, if you just need the text content of the file to be stored in a variable, you can retrieve the remote file's content without saving the actual file:

 {% highlight go %}
 if file_err != nil {